Last Updated: September 9, 2024

 Krabbe (pronounced “crab A”) disease (also known as globoid cell leukodystrophy) is an autosomal recessive disorder that belongs to a family of disorders identified as lysosomal storage diseases.
 The frequency of Krabbe disease is 1 in 70,000 to 1 in 100,00 live births.

-Krabbe disease is characterized by the lysosomal accumulation of galactosylceramides as a consequence of defects in the lysosomal hydrolase, galactosylceramidase.
+Krabbe disease is characterized by the lysosomal accumulation of galactosylceramides (galactocerebrosides) as a consequence of defects in the lysosomal hydrolase, galactosylceramidase.
 Galactosylceramides are almost exclusively found in the myelin sheaths of nerve cells.
 Thus, defects in their metabolism lead to the severe neurologic involvement of Krabbe disease.

 Galactosylceramidase reaction defective in Krabbe disease